 You can enhance the positive impact you already make on the health and well-being of your clients and people in your community.
-Learn intervention strategies and how to enhance protective factors in vulnerable populations.
+Learn intervention strategies and how to build protective factors in vulnerable populations.

-This 15-credit program is ideal for you if you are a fourth-year nursing student or currently employed in a setting such as health, criminal justice, social services and treatment facilities and seek to build the knowledge and competencies needed to work with clients who have mental health issues.
+This program is ideal for you if you are a fourth-year nursing student or currently employed in a setting such as health, criminal justice, social services and treatment facilities and seek to build the knowledge and competencies needed to work with clients who have mental health issues.

 BC's health care system's capacity for mental health and substance use specialists has increased.
 There is a need—and job opportunities—for skilled professionals who can respond effectively to individuals with mental health problems.
 The Mental Health Practice Certificate program, offered in collaboration with TRU's School of Nursing and grounded in a student-centred approach, responds to this need.

 In the program's 12-day practicum, which includes opportunities for experiential learning, you gain and demonstrate the behavioural and technical competencies required to meet the current Competencies for Canada's Substance Abuse Workforce, thereby enhancing your opportunities for employment.

 This five-course certificate program will provide interdisciplinary learners who are working in mental health practice or those interested in this area an opportunity to acquire the knowledge and competencies necessary to work in a variety of mental health settings within facilities, agencies and communities.

 This mental health practice program will integrate theoretical constructs from best practices in the mental health field with the technical and behavioural competencies required for interdisciplinary practice.

 One of the following: